Moab On a Budget

 Canyonlands National Park has a beautiful landscape of canyons, mesas, and buttes that have been formed by the Colorado River, the Green River, and many tributaries.

-Another interesting place to visit is the Museum of Moab which is a fifty year old museum that highlights the history, geology, and paleontology of the area.
+Another interesting place to visit is the Museum of Moab, which is a fifty year old museum that highlights the history, geology, and paleontology of the area.
 In fact, this is just one of many things to do in Moab outside of the national parks.
 Visitors can also go hiking, rafting or kayaking, 4-wheeling, camping, and more.

 NeighborhoodsMoab is a small town that serves as a tourist base for those visiting the nearby national parks.
 The town has a Main Street where you'll find a few restaurants and tour companies.
 The Main Street is along US Route 191.
 Traveling north away from town you'll reach Arches National Park, Canyonland Field Airport and Interstate 70.
 Utah State Route 279 provides access to Canyonlands National Park and Dead Horse Point State Park.
 For a more established route, travel farther north on Hwy 191 to Utah State Route 313.

 ActivitiesMoab is all about the outdoors.
 There are some wonderful hikes in the area that range in difficulty from easy to strenuous.
 They take you through the area's dramatic landscape and allow you to see some strikingly beautiful arches.
 There's also a nice campground in the park called Devil's Garden Campground.
 You will likely need reservations in advance during the peak months.
 Another option is to visit the park's back country, but a permit is required.